vackosar/vackosar.github.io/_posts/2021-02-07-submodularity-in-ranking-summarization-and-self-attention.md

 title: "Submodularity in ranking, summarization, and self-attention"
 date: 2021-02-07
 categories: ml
-description: Using diminishing returns to optimize results under a budget constraint in problems of coverage and results diversification.
+description: Diminishing returns with a budget constraint in problems of coverage and results diversification.
 permalink: /:categories/:title
 image: /images/submodularity-main.png
 ---